2011-2017 Honda Odyssey

 Steering wheel audio controls

-It's relatively easy to retain your Odyssey's steering wheel audio controls when you install a new stereo.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your Honda's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 Replacing the factory speaker will enhance the audio in any Odyssey (Crutchfield Research Photo)